ninsuo/GenyBundle/README.md

 - a user interface to create forms
 - a user interface to render and validate those forms

 # WARNING: under development!
-POCs, etc.
+POCs, etc...

 ## What is it?